Virginia's population, in numbers and density, is concentrated in the "golden crescent" between Loudoun-Virginia Beach

 The face of opposition to the Bi-County Parkway in Loudoun and Prince William counties in 2013 were the three "Ladies of Pageland Lane."
 The political clout for the opposition to the project came from conservative Republican members of the General Assembly - who espoused the same talking points as the smart growth advocates in the region.9

 The alternative to sprawl is not "no growth."
 Virginia's population continues to increase in Northern Virginia, Richmond area, and Hampton Roads.
 American society offers the freedom for people to move within the country, and private property owners have legal rights to develop their land as zoned.
 There is no way to lock the door and block people from moving to an area.
-Unlike some other states, Virginia does not have an "adequate public facilities" law permitting localities to delay new development by witholding building permits until sufficient schools, roads, and other public services have been constructed,.
+Unlike some other states, Virginia does not have an "adequate public facilities" law permitting localities to delay new development by withholding building permits until sufficient schools, roads, and other public services have been constructed,.

 In Virginia, the real opportunity is to shape where growth occurs, rather than to stop growth altogether.
 Increasing density in areas where new growth would impose less cost on taxpayers and the environment, and creating transit-oriented communities, is the key to the smart growth strategy.

-Rather than convert farms and fields to subdivisions, areas with low-density commercial buildings or outdated housing units could be redeveloped at higher densities to accomodate more people.
+Rather than convert farms and fields to subdivisions, areas with low-density commercial buildings or outdated housing units could be redeveloped at higher densities to accommodate more people.
 Arlington County demonstrated how new transit can support high-density development in a bulls-eye within 1/4 mile of new Metro stations, while minimizing traffic congestion in the Rosslyn-Ballston corridor.

-Population growth can be accomodated by building up within the urban core, rather than out in suburbs spreading further and further from job centers.
+Population growth can be accommodated by building up within the urban core, rather than out in suburbs spreading further and further from job centers.
 Fairfax County has made its greatest investment in revitalization at Tyson's Corner, creating a special tax district to help fund the Silver Line of Metro.
 The county is dramatically increasing planned density in Tysons, to incentivize developers to make Tysons a residential hub as well as a job center.

 Transit can provide additional transportation services at less cost than constructing new roads, but population density must be great enough to provide a supply of customers that use public transit.
-Fairfax County hopes to mimic the the Rosslyn-Ballston corridor success along Route 1 by changing zoning restrictions in the Richmond Highway Commercial Revitalization District, but new transit services may be limited to buses.
+Fairfax County hopes to mimic the Rosslyn-Ballston corridor success along Route 1 by changing zoning restrictions in the Richmond Highway Commercial Revitalization District, but new transit services may be limited to buses.

 Along Columbia Pike, Fairfax and Arlington counties have committed to funding a new streetcar line, and simultaneously increasing density on that strip.
 Over the next 20 years (revitalization is a slow process...), multi-story mixed use buildings will replace 1-2 story buildings now lining Columbia Pike.
 Commercial offices and retail stores will be located on lower levels, with residential units on upper stories